Suyog-Sandip-Patil/movie-recommender-system/README.md

 🎥 How It Works
 Data Processing:

-Movie data is processed and features like genres, keywords, cast, and crew are extracted.
+Movie data is processed and features like genres, keywords, cast, and crew are extracted

-Text data is stemmed and vectorized using CountVectorizer.
+Text data is stemmed and vectorized using CountVectorizer

 Similarity Calculation:

-Cosine similarity is computed between movie vectors.
+Cosine similarity is computed between movie vectors

 Recommendation:

-Based on user input, the system returns the top 5 most similar movies.
+Based on user input, the system returns the top 5 most similar movies

 UI Interaction:

-Users can select a movie and get recommendations with posters.
+Users can select a movie and get recommendations with posters

 🚀 Usage
-Select a movie from the dropdown.
+Select a movie from the dropdown

-Click the "Recommend" button.
+Click the "Recommend" button

-View the top 5 recommended movies with posters.
+View the top 5 recommended movies with posters

 📞 Contact & Support
 For questions or support, please use the contact form in the Flask app or reach out via the provided channels.